High Priests of America

 “It doesn’t look quite as foolish as it sounds.
 Here, let me try to show you…”

 Ixtli stopped pacing around the garden path and crouched on the sand.
-He pulled a knife from who knows where, used it to smooth out the sand and then skillfully carved an image into the sand.
+He pulled a knife from who knows where, used it to smooth out the sand and then skillfully carved an image into it.
 It seemed abstract at first, but then as Blaze stopped trying to see the familiar drawing style of the Mexica codices and looked at it for what it was, he saw a very life-like if undetailed drawing of a man wearing what seemed like a whole bundle of fabric over his shoulders, that spilled all the way down to his feet.
 His torso was covered with an almost knee-length shirt, much like those worn by the Mexica women, but his legs appeared bare, which meant those pants Ixtli mentioned earlier had to be very tight indeed.

 “Women always cover their legs.
 They are drowning in fabrics even more than the men.”
 Ixtli made another drawing, and indeed, the new figure had fabric not only draped all over her shoulders but also flowing down, entirely hiding what was probably a feminine silhouette.

 For all their exoticism, the sand drawings were spectacular.
 Once again Ixtli’s memory proved to be a veritable archive.
-If he could do this with dry sand and a knife, Blaze had to wonder what marvellous work he could produce with proper writing implements.
+If he could do this with dry sand and a knife, Blaze had to wonder what marvelous work he could produce with proper writing implements.
 If this was the art of the east, then it had progressed far beyond that of the Mexica in terms of visual fidelity.

 “This is very intriguing, now I see what you mean.
 And you are skilled at this,” Blaze praised, impressed.
 “I would very much like you to show me more.
 Would you consider illustrating on paper instead?”